LihaoWang1991/Lihaowang1991.github.io/_posts/2019-02-25-Paper-reading-yolo-v1.md

 **Two-stage methods:** They propose at first some candidate regions (stage 1), and then output classfication and bounding box information on each proposed region (stage 2).
 This kind of method usually has better accuracy compared to one-stage methods however they are relatively slower.

-**One-stage methods:** This group of methods predict diretly all the information such as classification and bounding box position as well as their size.
+**One-stage methods:** This group of methods predict directly all the information such as classification and bounding box position as well as their size.
 Sometimes they are also called single-shot detectors because they take only one shot to output the detection.

-YOLO is considered as a milestone one-stage method because it attained the comparable performance with Faster R-CNN, the state-of-the-art two-stage method at that time but YOLO was much faster.
+YOLO is a milestone one-stage method because it achieved the comparable performance with Faster R-CNN, the state-of-the-art two-stage method at that time but YOLO was much faster.
 In fact, up to today YOLO has evolved 4 generations and here is a timeline:

 <img src="https://i.postimg.cc/90s4780S/image.jpg" style="width:600px;">

-I will show the key ideas of YOLO V1 in this blog.
-For a detailed comparison of YOLO V1 to V4, please refer to this [blog](https://lihaowang1991.github.io/2019/02/27/Paper-reading-yolo-v1-to-v4/).
+This blog shows the key ideas of YOLO V1.
+For a comparison of YOLO from V1 to V4, please refer to this [blog](https://lihaowang1991.github.io/2019/02/27/Paper-reading-yolo-v1-to-v4/).

 YOLO divides the input image into an S × S grid (S is 7 in the experiment of the paper).
 If the center of an object falls into a grid cell, that grid cell is responsible for detecting that object.
 Each grid cell predicts B bounding boxes (B is 2 in the experiment of the paper) and confidence scores for those boxes.
 These confidence scores reflect how confident the model is that the box contains an object and also how accurate it thinks the box is that it predicts.
 One predictor is assigned to be “responsible” for predicting an object based on which prediction has the highest current IOU with the ground truth.
 This leads to specialization between the bounding box predictors.
 Each predictor gets better at predicting certain sizes, aspect ratios, or classes of object, improving overall recall <sup>\[1]</sup>.

-This is a global model of YOLO <sup>\[1]</sup>:
+Here is a global model of YOLO <sup>\[1]</sup>:

 <img src="https://i.postimg.cc/zfsyyRgX/image.jpg" style="width:600px;">